Energinet-DataHub/ARCHIVED-geh-charges/README.md

 ### Supporting architecture

 Below depicts architectural components which supports the Charges domain in fulfilling its business purpose.
-One such example is consuming market participant integration events published by the Market Partipant domain.
-Market partipant data is required to authenticate and authorize the sender of incoming requests.
+One such example is consuming market participant integration events published by the Market Participant domain.
+Market participant data is required to authenticate and authorize the sender of incoming requests.

 ![Market Participants](ARCHITECTURE-MarketParticipants.png)